 Take a trip to Guinness Storehouse.
 With an address at the world-famous St. James's Gate.
 Here you will tour the world-renowned brewery and enjoy a perfect complimentary pint of Guinness in the Gravity Bar — located at the top of a glass tower that commands spectacular views of Dublin City.

 Tonight you will overnight & dine in The K Club.

-For guests who start their tour on the 10th of July, you will overnight & dine in Carton House.
+For guests who start their tour on the 2nd of July, you will overnight & dine in Druids Glen Hotel.

 Today marks the end of the Deluxe Castle Tour of Ireland.

-After a final great Irish breakfast this morning there will be three group transfers between 0500 and 1100 for you to choose from to get you to Dublin Airport for your return flight home.
+After a final great Irish breakfast this morning there will be three group transfers between 0500 and 1100 to get you to Dublin Airport for your return flight home.